Part 1: Introducing the Chinook Grad Plan...

 Grade 9: Know Yourself

 Grade 12: Making It Happen

 Part 4: Student Engagement in the Grad Plan

 Students have a dream for the future and they will be inspired to work towards their dream.
 With the Grad Plan, students will:

 Part 5: Grad Plan Student Led Conference (SLC)

-All students in Grades 9, 10 and 11 will be involved in a Grad Plan SLC in the Spring.
+All students in Grades 9, 10 and 11 (optional for Grade 12) will be involved in a Grad Plan SLC in the Spring.

 - Students access their portfolio and share it with parents.

 - Tools used include the Infographic, Grad Plan checklist, speaking notes and the SLC guide.